The Hidden Costs of Buying a Home in South Africa

 - If you haven't studied the body corporate's financial health before signing, you're exposed to costs that were foreseeable.

-Monthly expenses: the march that never ends
+Monthly expenses that never stop

 Common monthly costs to expect